-Matt is a UK Registered Patent Attorney and a European Patent Attorney.
+Matt is a UK Chartered Patent Attorney and a European Patent Attorney.

 Matt has extensive experience in protecting inventions for private individuals and small enterprises.
 He has been a regular advisor to startup companies at the Oslo Innovation Centre and has assisted Oxford University with several spin-outs and projects.
 His practice includes a wide collection of small enterprises, as well as working for a number of large multi-national corporations in a variety of industry sectors.
 He has extensive experience in drafting and prosecuting patent applications, and is regularly involved in oppositions and appeals.
 He also regularly advises on infringement and validity situations, is involved in due diligence and freedom to operate analysis and reports during company acquisitions, as well as advising clients in relation to patent and design landscapes.
 He works with clients who just need a reliable pair of hands for filing and prosecution through to clients who need a fully-involved hands-on approach to developing their IP protection and commercially exploiting their products in active markets.